romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Your organization is integrating GitHub security tools into the development workflow.
+Q: Your organization is integrating GitHub security tools into the development workflow.
 How do secret scanning, code scanning, and Dependabot collectively contribute to a more secure software development lifecycle?
 <details><summary>Show the answer</summary><p>

 - **By detecting exposed secrets, identifying code vulnerabilities, and automatically updating dependencies to avoid security risks**